NoobRobloxdev/MySummerBabetta-Source-Code/README.md

 A rural Slovak simulator built with C++ and Raylib.
 Build, maintain, and ride your legendary Babetta through a village while managing your survival and money.

 [!CAUTION]
-COPYRIGHT NOTICE: This project is built by LOM_Noob and Jurmat.
+COPYRIGHT NOTICE: This project is built by LOM_Noob and Jurmat also with Katka Cista.
 Do not republish this code on GitHub or any other platform.
+🛑🛑🛑🛑
+🛑MODLOADER ADDED, Mods are in Mods (TESTING) Folder, to make a Mod for it, please read the txt HLAVNE_PRECITAT_PRE_DAVANIE_MODOV.txt (Its in slovak, english will be released soon)
+🛑PLEASE READ THE PRECITAJMA.txt (Its in slovak, english will be released soon) 🛑🛑🛑🛑

 🛠 Features
 Modular Assembly System: The Babetta is not just a vehicle; it's a project.
 It will not move unless you have manually installed: